-To stage elections, must recruit more than 230,000 temporary from across the country to staff over 15,200 polling sites.
-The law still allows for lists of names for some categories of election workers.
-However, in an era when many citizens are disengaged from the political process, parties have enough difficulty finding their own campaign staff, let alone finding extra workers to refer to he number of names submitted by political parties dropped from 53,000 in the 2008 election to 33,000 in the 2011 election (Elections Canada 2013, 14).
-Therefore, the vast majority of election offics are non-partisan appointees recruited by the returning officer and all election offics must complete a pledge of non-partisanship.
-Election field management personnel, such as returning officers and field liaison officers, are an open, merit-based competitive process to work in what 338 electoral districts.
+To stage elections, Elections Canada must recruit more than 230,000 temporary election workers from across the country to staff over 15,200 polling sites.
+The law still allows for registered parties whose candidates finished first and second in the last election in an electoral district to provide lists of names for some categories of election workers.
+However, in an era when many citizens are disengaged from the political process, parties have enough difficulty finding their own campaign staff, let alone finding extra workers to refer to Elections Canada, and the number of names submitted by political parties dropped from 53,000 in the 2008 election to 33,000 in the 2011 election (Elections Canada 2013a, 14).
+Therefore, the vast majority of election officers are non-partisan appointees recruited by the returning officer, and all election officers must complete a pledge of non-partisanship.
+Election field management personnel, such as returning officers and field liaison officers, are appointed in an open, merit-based competitive process to work in what are now 338 electoral districts.

-Elections Canada also works in collaboration with provincial and territorial elect offices to address issues of common concern and has agreements in place to share elector data with agencies that maintain permanent voter registers.
+Elections Canada also works in collaboration with provincial and territorial electoral offices to address issues of common concern, and it has agreements in place to share elector data with agencies that maintain permanent voter registers.

 The Office of the Chief Electoral Officer operates under two separate budget authorities.
-The first is an annual appropriation, which covers salaries of the agency’s permanent staffn 20132014 was for $30.1 million.
-The second is statutory spending authority for all other expenditures, including the funding necessary for elections and referendums, which draws directly from the Consolidated Revenue Fund.
-This is an ongoing authority that is not subject to parliamentary approval. tatutory spending comprised 74 percent of the agency’s total budget, projects dr $85.8 in statutory funds.
-This type of funding mechanism highlights ’s independence from government and is necessary the unpredictability of electoral events.
+The first is an annual appropriation, which covers salaries of the agency’s permanent staff and in 2013–2014 was for $30.1 million.
+The second is statutory spending authority for all other expenditures, including the funding necessary for elections and referendums, which Elections Canada draws directly from the Consolidated Revenue Fund.
+This is an ongoing authority that is not subject to parliamentary approval.
+Statutory spending comprised 74 percent of the agency’s total budget in 2013–2014, when Elections Canada projects drew $85.8 million in statutory funds.
+This type of funding mechanism highlights Elections Canada’s independence from government and is necessary to manage the unpredictability of electoral events.

-The CEO chairs Advisory Committee of Political Parties, consisting of two representatives from each of Canada’s 18 registered political parties, to discuss administrative and legislative issues of common concern.
+The Chief Electoral Officer chairs the Advisory Committee of Political Parties, consisting of two representatives from each of Canada’s 18 registered political parties, to discuss administrative and legislative issues of common concern.
 In 2013, he established the Elections Canada Advisory Board to provide non-partisan advice on matters related to Canada’s electoral system.

-While does not have the mandate to fund electoral assistance projects, it is widely recognized for the advice, professional support and technical assistance it provides to promote democratic development around the world. also actively exchanges information with other and international electoral organizations for the purpose of identifying and contributing to best practices in the field of electoral administration.
-In response to increased pressure to contain its expenditures, has recently decreased its participation in regional and multilateral international organizations.
+While Elections Canada does not have the mandate to fund international electoral assistance projects, it is widely recognized for the advice, professional support and technical assistance it provides to promote democratic development around the world.
+It also actively exchanges information with other EMBs and international electoral organizations for the purpose of identifying and contributing to best practices in the field of electoral administration.
+In response to increased pressure to contain its expenditures, Elections Canada has recently decreased its participation in regional and multilateral international organizations.

 Accountability and Independence